fuzzy-tribble/ipynb_template_site/README.md

 * Enable github pages [as described here](https://guides.github.com/features/pages/)

+* Point the pages source to be the `docs/` folder rather than the master branch.

-:exclamation: Don't chose a theme using the github gui...minima styles are in the `docs/_config.yml` repo already!
+:exclamation: Don't chose a theme using the github gui!
+The minima theme is already in the `docs/_config.yml` repo already!

 ## Step 3: Build site, git add, commit, push